cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 > Math majors might find this zero-indexing sacrilegious, but I'd imagine they're not reading this blog anyway.

-In the context of programming languages and memory, row-major also means that the items in each row are contiguous in memory--i.e. contiguous *along* the columns.
+In the context of programming languages and memory, row-major also means that the items in each row are contiguous in memory -- i.e. contiguous *along* the columns.
 This means $a_{i,j}$ is NEXT TO $a_{i,j+1}$ in memory.
-For a 2D row-major tensor (M, N), the N-stride is the *innermost* dimension--the one where elements are adjacent in memory.
+For a 2D row-major tensor (M, N), the N-stride is the *innermost* dimension -- the one where elements are adjacent in memory.
 The N-stride is always $1$.
 The M-stride is simply the number of columns N; to get to the next row, you offset by the N adjacent elements in the current row.

 ```cpp
 // for row-major of shape 2,8